sampsyo/cs6120/content/blog/2019-11-14-mempass/index.md

 ## Introducing MemPass

-Here, we present a analysis tool (creatively titled MemPass) for LLVM to detect use after free bugs, double free bugs, and memory leakage.
+Here, we present an analysis tool (creatively titled MemPass) for LLVM to detect use after free bugs, double free bugs, and memory leakage.
 Here's how it works.

 Once any of the above vulnerabilities are detected, the program will throw a warning to the user, along with the line numbers of the original error to allow the programmer to debug the issue.
 Upon completion of a program's execution, MemPass will generate a report listing the detected vulnerabilities in the original program.